-(3) Ms. Britenriker was appointed to serve as the Chief Retail Banking Officer of the Bank on January 7, 2019 and will also remain as the Chief Financial Officer of the Company.
+(2) Ms. Britenriker was appointed to serve as the Chief Retail Banking Officer of the Bank on January 7, 2019 and is also the Chief Financial Officer of the Company.

-(4) Mr. Rice was the Executive Vice President and Senior Commercial Banking Manager until January 31, 2020.
-Mr. Rice was appointed to serve as the Chief Lending Officer of the Bank on February 1, 2020.
+(3) Mr. Rice was appointed to serve as the Chief Lending Officer of the Bank on February 1, 2020.